SuperioOne/prime_detector/README.md

 ## Customizing the listener

 By default, `init_listener` listens `selectionchange` event on `document` and dispatches custom `brazil-mentioned` event on `window`.
-You can customize event names, targets and source nodes, event rate etc.
+You can customize event name, target and source nodes, event debouncer etc.

 ```javascript
 const options = {